farlee2121/DevEssentialsBlog/content/draft/2023-07-25-SWEBOK-V4-and-education-review.md

 ---

 The [Software Engineering Body of Knowledge V4](https://www.computer.org/volunteering/boards-and-committees/professional-educational-activities/software-engineering-committee/swebok-evolution) is due to land in 2023.
-Here I'll highlite my a [brief article](https://ieeecs-media.computer.org/media/education/swebok/SWEBOK_Education_CSEE_T2023.pdf) that summarizes update to V4 and their impacts for education.
+Here I'll highlite my an [article](https://ieeecs-media.computer.org/media/education/swebok/SWEBOK_Education_CSEE_T2023.pdf) that summarizes update to V4 and their impacts for education.
 <!--more-->

 For those who are unfamiliar, the Software Engineering Body of Knowledge (SWEBOK) organizes and outlines generally accepted software engineering practices.
-It is an [IEEE](https://www.computer.org/) standard meant to set a shared baseline of software knowledge to improve education and training across the field.
+It is an [IEEE](https://www.computer.org/) standard meant to define a shared baseline of software knowledge to improve education and training across the field.

 The article, [Envisioning software engineer training needs in the digital era through the SWEBOK V4 prism](https://ieeecs-media.computer.org/media/education/swebok/SWEBOK_Education_CSEE_T2023.pdf), is just 5 pages long.
 Most of it is a table if you want to look up information just the topics that interest you.